Protect frontend and backend routes

 }

-Above we are creating a generic component called AdminRoute
+Above, you create a generic component called AdminRoute

 In the AdminRoute

-component, we use the SessionAuth
+component, the SessionAuth

-validator to the <SessionAuth>
+validator is also added to the <SessionAuth>

 prop.